 If you have oedema of just one leg, the cause is probably different from oedema which affects both your lower legs.
 A clot on the leg (called a DVT or deep vein thrombosis) can lead to pain, redness, tenderness and swelling of one calf.
 Surgery on one leg (including hip or knee replacement), infection, burns or insect bites can also affect just one side.
 Very rarely, a tumour can block the veins on one side.

 Not in the pits

-Pitting of the skin when you press can give a clue to the cause of your swelling.
-A condition called lipoedema - an abnormal build-up of fat cells that often runs in families - doesn’t cause pitting.
-Underactive thyroid (treatable with tablets) can also cause non-pitting oedema.
+It is also possible to have swelling that doesn't 'pit' when you press the skin.
+An underactive thyroid gland and a condition called lipoedema - an abnormal build-up of fat cells that often runs in families - both cause non-pitting oedema.

 Lymphoedema is swelling caused by blockage in the network of lymph channels and lymph nodes throughout your body (the swollen glands in your neck you can feel when you have tonsillitis are lymph nodes).
 Your lymph system plays a crucial part not just in fighting infection, but also in draining excess fluid.
 Lymphoedema does cause pitting oedema, but the skin doesn't 'give' when you press in the same way as it does in, say, heart failure.
 It also tends to affect a specific part of your body - such as one arm after surgery for breast cancer on that side.